 Increased space and appropriations also improved the research collections.
 By 1926 the newspaper files included more than 10,000 bound and unbound volumes, including issues of the first newspaper published in the territory, the Indian Journal.
 The library, flush with an annual acquisitions budget of $1,300, grew to 4,500 volumes by 1926 and included unique books such as McKinney and Hall's three-volume set of Indian Tribes in American History (1836-1844), a complete set of the Missionary Herald (1822-1862), Thomas Jefferson's Notes on the State of Virginia (1832), and a rare copy of a Child's Book in the Creek Language (1835).

 Joseph Thoburn, OHS board member in 1909 and staff member after 1917, conducted some of the first legal excavations at Spiro Mounds.
-As a result, a number of striking artifacts such as this breast gorget are to be found at the OHS's State Museum.
+As a result, a number of striking artifacts such as this breast gorget are to be found in OHS collections.

 The new visibility also generated increased donations for the archives.
 In 1917 Alice Robertson and her sisters donated the journals, letters, and diaries of their grandparents, the Worcesters, who were pioneer missionaries among the Cherokee.
 Other personal papers added to the collections included part of the diary of Dan Jones, who recorded, day by day, the passage of herds on the Chisholm Trail; the journal of Josiah Butler, a Quaker teacher at Fort Sill from 1870 to 1871; and the letters of Cassandra Sawyer Lockwood, who described the adventures of a trip from Boston to Dwight Mission in 1838.
 Caught in the enthusiasm for primary documents, the board of directors even paid $200 for the 300-page journal of the Union Mission to the Osages, dating from 1820 to 1826.